 Learning a language is much like exercising

 The hardest thing is to find enough time to practise.
-If you are training for a marathon, for example, you need to run several times a week to build up your stamina.
+If you are training for a run, for example, you need to run several times a week to build up your stamina.

 It’s much the same with language.
 You need to practise regularly to ensure you retain new vocabulary and grammar that you learn in your lessons.